 We aim to make everything as quickly as we can!
 Everything is made to order though, so exact timings will vary.
 As a guide:

-- Standard orders take around 20 WORKING days to make, ready for dispatch.
+- Standard orders take around 4–6 weeks to make, ready for dispatch.
 This includes most of the sale items too.
+Our advice: order early!

 - Items in the limited Ready Made range are dispatched within 5 days.

 - Custom made items – including Design Your Own Sleeping Bags and Custom Sized Clothing – take around 6–8 weeks.

 We have a Design Your Own Sleeping Bag website, on which you can specify features, fabrics and sizes: there are literally billions of possible combinations!

 For clothing, we've just introduced custom sizing across our whole range of down and Primaloft jackets and pullovers, vests, insulated trousers/pants and salopettes, down suits, shells and waterproofs, and fleece mid-layers.
 Find out more.